pomdtr/sunbeam/docs/developer-guide/shell.md

 fi
 ```

-Here we add a new command named `search-entries`, with a `view` mode.
+Here we add a new command named `search-entries`, with a `list` mode.
 We also add a `docset` parameter, which is required.

 When the user run this command, the script is called with the command name as first argument, and the parameters as json on stdin.